In this article, you are going to learn all about incorporating Montessori at home.

 Once she mastered transferring the fruit to the bowl, we started allowing her to peel her own banana before adding it to the cereal.

 The last step was teaching her to pour her own milk from a small toddler-sized glass pitcher into the bowl.

 Now she can do pretty much every step in preparing her own cereal.
 It keeps her busy while we do other activities in the kitchen to prep for breakfast, and she is thrilled and proud at the same time!

 Let’s take a further look into how you can incorporate Montessori at home within the kitchen.

-We already talked about meal prep, which is a great activity for kids of all ages.
-This can include tasks like transferring foods, pouring, mixing, slicing, etc.
+As mentioned earlier in this article, having your little one help with meal prep is a great activity for kids of all ages.
+This can include tasks like transferring foods, pouring, mixing, spreading, and slicing.

-Other kitchen activities include washing dishes, setting the table, washing their hands, and putting dishes away from the dishwasher.
+Other kitchen activities that your little one can help with include washing dishes, setting the table, washing their hands, scrapping off their plate after eating, loading the dishwasher and putting dishes away from the dishwasher.

 If you want to incorporate Montessori into your kitchen I recommend a Montessori Learning Tower that allows the child to be at counter height.

 This is one of my highest recommended Montessori inspired purchases, as it allows your little one to help with plenty of tasks in the kitchen in a safe way.

 Another excellent kitchen addition is a Toddler Sized Practical Kitchen which you can see in the picture below.